Last Updated on September 6, 2023 by Tim Wells

 Turn on and Configure Subtitles in Plex

-You can set Plex to play subtitles automatically or turn them on while you’re watching the movie or show.
+You can set Plex to play subtitles automatically or turn them on while watching the movie or show.

 You can switch the subtitles on by default if you want the subtitles to load automatically.